Connecticut Court Records

 The Difference Between a Divorce and an Annulment in Connecticut

-Following the Connecticut family law, the judicial branch solemnizes a marriage between eligible individuals in Connecticut.
+Per Connecticut family law, the judicial branch solemnizes marriages between eligible individuals in Connecticut.
 Nonetheless, following a petition for divorce or annulment, the court has the authority to free the parties from the bonds of matrimony.
-Records of the filing, court proceedings and final decree are public information unless otherwise prohibited by a court order or statute.
+Records of the filing, court proceedings, and final decree are public information unless otherwise prohibited by a court order or statute.

 What is a Connecticut Divorce Decree?